masoomsabri/InventoryApp/README.md

 The following required functionality is completed:

- - [x] User can successfully add and remove items from the todo list
+ - [x] User can successfully add and remove product items from the inventory list
- - [x] User can tap a todo item in the list and bring up an edit screen for the todo item and then have any changes to the text reflected in the todo list.
+ - [x] User can tap a product in the list and bring into an edit screen to add/decrease inventory quanity, delete quantity.
- - [x] User can persist todo items and retrieve them properly on app restart
+ - [x] User can persist product and retrieve them properly on app restart

 The following optional features are implemented:

  - [x] Persist the product into SQLite instead of a text file
- - [x] Improve style of the todo items in the list using a custom adapter
+ - [x] Use Cursor adapter to extend a custom adapter and using the same bind the items view, setthelistner view etc.
- - [x] Add support for completion due dates for todo items (and display within listview item)
+ - [x] Add support for product name, quantity, price, product image (and display within listview item)
- - [x] Use a DialogFragment instead of new Activity for editing items
+ - [x] Use a alert dialog to confirm final deletiion of product
  - [x] Add support for selecting the priority of each todo item (and display in listview item)
  - [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+ - [x] Added features to download product image and display in listview.
+ - [x] Use the framelayout, Linearlayout and Scrollview

 The following additional features are implemented: